 Despite the moderate decline in opioid drug prescriptions in recent years, there has been an increase in the number of opioid overdose deaths in the United States.
-In Massachusetts, this recent increase in overdose deaths is even more pronounced than for the US as a whole.

-Disproportionate increase in fatal heroin overdose deaths
+In Massachusetts, this recent increase in overdose deaths is even more pronounced than for the U.S. as a whole.
+Source: Centers for Disease Control and Prevention, CDC Wonder - Multiple Cause of Death Data Disproportionate increase in fatal heroin overdose deaths MASSACHUSETTS AND UNITED STATES 1999-2015

 Whereas the absolute number of fatal overdoses by heroin is still lower than overdoses by opioids in Massachusetts, the relative increase in the heroin overdose death rate between 2010 and 2015 is much higher (844%) than the increase in death rate due to opioids (301%).

 ACKNOWLEDGMENTS

+Authors:

-Funding for this project was provided through an unrestricted grant from Alkermes.
+Hanke Heun-Johnson, PhD Michael Menchine, MD, MPH Dana P. Goldman, PhD Seth A. Seabury, PhD Funding for this project was provided through an unrestricted grant from Alkermes.
+Goldman and Seabury are consultants to Precision Health Economics, LLC and Goldman holds equity (<1%) in its parent firm.
 This work was done as part of the Keck-Schaeffer Initiative for Population Health Policy.
 We also acknowledge comments and contributions to this work from the National Council for Behavioral Health and the Behavioral Health + Economics Network.

 References, data sources and methods are described in more detail in the online appendix.
 This chartbook and the appendix can be downloaded at:

-http://healthpolicy.usc.edu/Keck\Schaeffer\Initiative.aspx

-USC Schaeffer
+http://healthpolicy.usc.edu/Keck_Schaeffer_Initiative.aspx

-Leonard D. Schaeffer Center for Health Policy & Economics
+USC Schaeffer Leonard D. Schaeffer Center for Health Policy & Economics